 I am a physician by training (Harvard Medical School, Barnes Hospital), and a lawyer by training as well (albeit in British law, at Oxford, under a Rhodes Scholarship).
 In 2006, BusinessWeek named me as one of 99 youngest public company CEOs in the United States.

-I have a lot of experience in drug development, including dozens of INDs and numerous NDA/BLA/MAA/etc. Some of my previous projects include semisynthetic artemisinin, Xolair, Lucentis, Tysabri, TNKase, Raptiva, Cathflo, Prialt, Rituxan in immunological diseases, Hedgehog antagonist, Protropin, Nutropin, Pulmozyme, Azactam, Maxipime, and anti-beta amyloid antibody, among others.
+I have a lot of experience in drug development, including dozens of INDs and numerous NDA/BLA/MAA/etc on the human side, and now INADs and NADAs on the veterinary side.
+Some of my previous projects include semisynthetic artemisinin, Xolair, Lucentis, Tysabri, TNKase, Raptiva, Cathflo, Prialt, Rituxan in immunological diseases, Hedgehog antagonist, Protropin, Nutropin, Pulmozyme, Azactam, Maxipime, and anti-beta amyloid antibody, among others.
 Drugs I’ve developed have current aggregate sales of well over $10 billion per year.

 About this blog

 My main domain of expertise is clinical and regulatory development.
 However, while I was running OneWorld Health, drug development productivity became my primary interest because when you’re developing drugs for patients earning 50 cents a day, you need to figure out how to be a more efficient drug developer.
-This blog reflects these interests.
+This blog was started to reflect these interests.
+It has since evolved to include my additional interests, including management and aging research.

 You can contact me at firstname.lastname@example.org